|Society Roles >||Development >||Training >||Apprenticeships >||Internships >||Work Experience >|

 Financial services is a constantly shifting landscape in which the basic ‘products’ change shape continually.
 Although Ipswich Building Society has a relatively simple business model – primarily offering mortgages and savings products – the type of products on offer changes frequently.

 A team of people in broadly technical roles analyse the market, what our members need and the financial data the business produces to adjust our product range.
 There are also technical roles in underwriting (assessing risks and advising on lending), product development, and managing mortgage intermediaries.

 Financial services is also a tightly regulated market, where compliance with government regulations is taken very seriously.
 We also have a department concerned with regulatory compliance and risk management in the business.

 Every business needs a team of people supporting its operations.
-We try hard to keep the administration to a minimum, it is a cost that affects the value we are able to offer members, but it is nevertheless essential in guiding the business and ensuring we are able to operate efficiently.
+We try hard to keep the administration to a minimum as this is a cost that affects the value we are able to offer members.
+Nevertheless, it is essential to guide the business and ensure that we are able to operate efficiently.